CodeVA-Curriculum/rath-python/src/routes/modules/module-5.md

 </Steps>

 <Steps title="3.
 Create Function Definitions">
 Now that you have all of your scenes picked out, it's time to start coding!
-You can use the [starter code linked here]() if you want to start with a working example to modify, or you can make a [Repl.it]() project from scratch.
+You can use the [starter code linked here](https://replit.com/@JonStapleton1/Interactive-Narrative-Starter-Code) if you want to start with a working example to modify, or you can make a [Repl.it](https://replit.com/~) project from scratch.
 Either way, start by creating empty function definitions for each scene in your story as shown here.

-<a class='button is-dark is-fullwidth mt-3' href="TODO: make starter code">View Starter Code</a>
+<a class='button is-dark is-fullwidth mt-3' href="https://replit.com/@JonStapleton1/Interactive-Narrative-Starter-Code">View Starter Code</a>

 <div slot="code">